2012 United States House of Representatives elections in Michigan: District 2

 Republican Bill Huizenga, who was first elected to represent the 2nd district in 2010, sought re-election.
 He was unopposed for the Republican primary.

-Other third-party candidates on the ballot were Mary Buzuma for the Libertarian Party, Ronald Graeser for the U.S. Taxpayers Party and William Opalicky for the Green Party.

-Roll Call rates the race as "Safe Republican", and Huizenga won easily re-election with 61.2% of the vote.
+Other third-party candidates on the ballot were Mary Buzuma for the Libertarian Party, Ronald Graeser for the U.S. Taxpayers Party, and William Opalicky for the Green Party.
+Roll Call rated the race as "Safe Republican", and Huizenga easily won re-election with 61.2% of the vote.